 How Does Foam Rolling Work, and Who Should do it?

 While ongoing treatment with a skilled chiropractor is the most effective treatment option for many types of back or neck pain, self-myofascial release with a foam roller will also prove helpful for many patients, particularly those who are physically active.
 To determine if the practice is safe for you, contact SouthEast Chiropractic: The Motion Centers.
 Not only will our chiropractors help determine the true source of your pain, they will also help develop a treatment plan that consists of both in-office and at-home initiatives.
-To request your appointment in our Gastonia, Belmont, or Denver, NC office, simply click here.
+To request your appointment in our Gastonia or Belmont office, simply click here.